 University Centers and Offices

 The Carl Fields Center strives to empower members of the University community as they seek to learn about self and understand the breadth of cultural and social differences among us.
 The Fields Center hosts dialogues and conversations about race and social justice, sponsors heritage celebration months, and events specifically focused on serving the graduate student body.

 The Women*s Center strives to recognize and redress historic and persistent gender inequality at Princeton and beyond.
 The Center hosts a socials and support networks for graduate students as well a variety of other events and activities for graduate students of all genders.

 The Kathryn W. and Shelby Cullom Davis International Center offers specialized support for international students and scholars including resources to help students adjust to life in the United States.
 In addition to providing immigration and tax advice, the Center supports programming for those new to living in the United States.

 Offering a range of services, the Office of Disability Services facilitates reasonable academic accommodations to support our students and serves as a resource to others requiring similar assistance.

 The Office of Religious Life offers denominational chaplaincies and student groups who attend to the spiritual needs of students, staff, faculty, families, alumni, and friends through many opportunities for ritual observance, spiritual counseling, and engaging programming.

-The Career Services Office helps Princeton students define a unique career and life vision, and then connect them in multidimensional, personalized ways to the resources, people, organizations and opportunities that will enable them to make their visions a reality.
+The Center for Career Development helps Princeton students define a unique career and life vision, and then connect them in multidimensional, personalized ways to the resources, people, organizations and opportunities that will enable them to make their visions a reality.

 The Princeton University Ombuds Office is a neutral, confidential, independent and informal resource where any member of the Princeton University community can discuss a complaint, conflict, or problem.